Kalča

 Kalča is a large shopping center in the City of Niš.
-The Kalča dominates the area and lies within Niš's downtown core.
-Today's Niš is reflected in these glass surfaces connecting the old town and the new Niš which is to come.
+It has been open since 1993, and is located in downtown Niš.

 Features

 The shopping centre covers the area of over 32,000 sqm on the ground and two more floors.
 There are nearly five hundred shops, many galleries, in-doors squares, passages, drives and stairs, all of them forming a modern ensemble.
 The glass facade is supported by pillars.